VicenteYago/ML-time-series-forecast/README.md

 This MLP one-shot model is a good fit as a ML baseline model, the reader is encouraged to try more complex models such as based on Convolutional models or LSTMS.

 ## Improvements
-The current notebook was developed in a short time, I would lik to appoint some improvements that can be implemented, in order :
+The current notebook was developed in a short time, I would like to appoint some improvements that can be implemented, in order :

 1. Add a baseline: Concretely I would like to test the model agains a seasonal naive forecast
 2. More feature engineering: encode wind direction as numerical and encode a smoothed version of the dependant variable as regressor